aws-samples/aws-iot-securetunneling-localproxy/V3WebSocketProtocolGuide.md

 ### Recovering from a crash or unintended program exit

+If the local proxy unexpectedly terminates, the tunnel peer will close its tcp sockets and upon reconnection, invalidate and reset all active streams.
-If the local proxy unexpectedly terminates, certain actions may be needed:
+If the user wants to restart the client and reconnect to the tunnel, certain actions may be needed:
 - If the local proxy terminated on the source side, the user is free to restart the local proxy with the same version and config.
     - If the user wants to reconnect with an older version of the local proxy, they may need to restart the destination local proxy with a matching configuration.
 For example if using v1, remove any _serviceID_ -> port mappings.
 - If the local proxy terminated on the destination side, the user needs to restart both the source and destination local proxies.